Amazon RDS PostgreSQL Setup Guide

 Finish Fivetran configuration

-In your connector setup form, enter a Destination schema prefix.
-This is used as the connector name and cannot be modified once the connector is created.
+In your connection setup form, enter a Destination schema prefix of your choice.
+This name is prefixed to each replicated schema on the destination and cannot be changed once your connection is created.

-NOTE: Depending on your selection in the Destination schema names field, we will either prefix the connector name to each replicated schema or use the source schema names instead.
+Depending on your selection in the Destination schema names field, we will either prefix the connection name to each replicated schema or use the source schema names instead.

 In the Host field, enter your database host's IP (for example,

-)Enter your database instance's port number.
+1.2.3.4) or domain (for example,your-database.cp0rdhwjbsae.us-east-1.rds.amazonaws.com)Enter your database instance's Port number.
 The port will be

-Enter the password for the Fivetran-specific user that you created in Step 5.
+Enter the Password for the Fivetran-specific user.

-Enter the name of your database (for example,
+Enter the name of your Database (for example,

-(Not applicable to Hybrid Deployment) Choose your connection method.
-If you selected Connect via an SSH tunnel, copy or make a note of the Public Key and add it to the
+- If you selected Connect via an SSH tunnel, make a note of the Public Key and add it to the

 Choose your Update Method.
-If you selected Logical Replication, enter both the name of your database's replication slot and publication name accordingly.
+If you selected Logical Replication, enter both the name of your database's Replication Slot and Publication Name accordingly.

-Private PreviewIn the Destination schema names field, select Fivetran naming or Source naming to determine how the schema names appear in your destination.
+In the Destination schema names field, select Fivetran naming or Source naming to determine how the schema names appear in your destination.
 For more information, see the Schema information section.

 Click Save & Test.
 Fivetran tests and validates our connection to your Amazon RDS PostgreSQL database.
 Upon successful completion of the setup tests, you can sync your data using Fivetran.